 Helping a teacher create a behavior plan, but giving them the original to make copies.
 (Yes, teachers may assume that you will be supplying them with copies.)

-Check in periodically to check the student’s progress and make a correction to the behavior plan together.
+Check in periodically to assess the student’s progress and make a correction to the behavior plan together.
 Review what the teacher has already tried…try to provide the teacher with strategies easy to implement.

 #7 Honor Your Time